scieloorg/scielo-manager/docs/dev/checkins.rst

   * **Producer**:

-    Is the lower level, users in this group represents a user that submit (or want to keep track of a submited) package to see their evolution in the workflow.
+    Is the lower level, users in this group represents a user that submit (or want to keep track of a submitted) package to see their evolution in the workflow.

   * **QAL1**: